 Beth grew up in Hackney, East London.
 She has a bachelor's degree in composing from Durham University (2013) and a master's in musicology from the University of Amsterdam (2015).
-From 2016 to 2019 she studied jazz voice, theory and arranging at the Amsterdam Conservatory (to graduate level, as a contract-student).
+From 2016 to 2019 she took courses in jazz theory and arranging at the Amsterdam Conservatory (to graduate level, as a contract-student).

 Beth has worked as a session vocalist, songwriter and arranger for and/or with numerous artists including Rudimental, John Newman, Bondax, Kidnap Kid, and MNEK.
 Beth's voice has featured on three UK number one albums and many other songs that have reached global audiences.
-She is frequently asked to compose for artists in the popular and electronic music genres and is highly regarded in this industry, particularly for her backing vocal writing.
-Beth has arranged professionally for strings, big band, SATB & SSSA choir, and jazz & pop ensembles; some of which have been heard on TV and radio, both in the UK and internationally.
-Beth is currently working on her solo album, which will feature original compositions that blend jazz, pop, and folk.
+She is frequently asked to compose for artists in the popular and electronic music genres and is highly regarded in this industry, particularly for her vocal arranging.
+Beth has arranged professionally for strings, big band, choirs and vocal ensembles; some of which have been heard on TV and radio, both in the UK and internationally.
+Beth is currently writing a solo album, which will feature original compositions that draw influence from jazz and folk music.

 Beth has performed as backing vocalist for numerous artists including Rudimental, John Newman and James Newman.
-As lead vocalist Beth has perormed with ensembles such as the Seven Steps Big Band, the Kew Wind Orchestra, and the Sam Newbould Quintet.
+As lead vocalist Beth has performed with many ensembles including the Seven Steps Big Band, the Kew Wind Orchestra, and the Sam Newbould Quintet.

 - Studio Bethlehemkerk 150 (Amsterdam)

 Beth has been working as a freelance vocal coach and ensemble leader for the past ten years - in the UK, France, and The Netherlands.
-Currently based in Amsterdam, Beth runs four choirs including The New Amsterdam Gospel Group and Sing International Amsterdam.
+Currently based in Amsterdam, Beth runs four choirs including Rhythm & Soul Amsterdam and Sing International Amsterdam.
 Beth has been invited to lead the graduation choir for the Amsterdam University College three years running and in 2019, she co-lead an ensemble that won the prestigious Grote Prijs van Nederland.
 Beth has undoubtedly solidified her place in the Dutch choral scene.

 In 2016 Beth won the Popular Music Thesis Prize given by the Royal Society for Music History of The Netherlands, for her research into jazz festivals and their relationship to heritage sites and colonial histories.
 In 2017 she traveled to Curacao to conduct research into local tensions between the tourism, festival, and heritage sectors.
 An article was later published in the Journal for Heritage Studies (2019).